carsonip/apm-server/testing/benchmark/README.md

   - `BENCHMARK_RUN`: Set the expression that matches the benchmark scenarios to run.
 Defaults to `Benchmark` (all).
   - `BENCHMARK_RESULT`: Set the output file where the results of the benchmark will be written.
 Defaults to `benchmark-result.txt`
   - `BENCHMARK_DETAILED`: Sets the `-detailed` when running `apmbench`, displaying extra metrics for each benchmark.
 Defaults to `false`.
+- `run-benchmark-autotuned`: Run the benchmarks but with benchmark settings auto-configured according to APM Server size.
 - `index-benchmark-result`: Indexes `$(BENCHMARK_RESULT)` to an Elasticsearch cluster.
 Can be configured with:
   - `GOBENCH_INDEX`: Set the Elasticsearch index where the benchmark results will be stored.
 Defaults to `gobench`.
   - `GOBENCH_USERNAME`: Set the Elasticsearch username to use for authentication.
 Defaults to `admin`.